Nancy Peters: Biography

 In the book Literary San Francisco (by Peters & Ferlinghetti), she wrote about the bohemian and radical Bay Area literary scene, from the beginnings through the early 20th century.
-Co-editor of Unamerican Activities: The Campaign against the Underground Press, Howl on Trial, and Reclaiming San Francisco, she also edited Free Spirits: Annals of the Insurgent Imagination and a series of City Lights Reviews.
+Co-editor of Unamerican Activities: The Campaign against the Underground Press, Howl on Trial, and Reclaiming San Francisco, she also co-edited Free Spirits: Annals of the Insurgent Imagination and a series of City Lights Reviews.
 Among other journals, her writing has appeared in Arsenal: Surrealist Subversion, Cultural Correspondence, and The Beats: A Graphic History (Harvey Pekar).
-She is the translator of Antonio Tabucchi’s Dreams of Dreams and The Last Three Days of Fernando Pessoa and was a longtime member of the board of directors of the Istituto Italiano Scuola.
+She is the translator of Antonio Tabucchi's Dreams of Dreams and The Last Three Days of Fernando Pessoa and was a longtime member of the board of directors of the Istituto Italiano Scuola.

 In 2007, after 23 years as City Lights' executive director, Peters stepped down but remains on the board of directors and is president of City Lights Foundation.
 In 2010, she was given the Northern California Book Association’s Fred Cody Award for Lifetime Achievement.

-Ferlinghetti praised her as "one of the best literary editors in the country."
+Ferlinghetti praised her as "one of the best literary editors in the country".

 In 1978, she married the Surrealist–Beat Generation poet Philip Lamantia (1927–2005), who lectured at the Art Institute and San Francisco State University.
 Peters participated with Lamantia in the World Surrealist Exhibition in Chicago in 1976, and they sometimes read together at such events as a benefit for Hopi and Navajo traditional peoples and the Santa Barbara Poetry Festival, and they recorded for the San Francisco Poetry Center Archives.
 Fourteen of her poems were published in a Black Swan Press chapbook entitled It’s In the Wind.
 Her poetry was included in Surrealist Women, An International Anthology and in Anthologie des Poètes Surréalistes Américains.